munshkr/ppmck/README.md

 export PATH=$PATH:$PPMCK_BASEDIR/bin
 ```

-* Re-open your terminal or run `source .bashrc` to have changes applied
+* Re-open your terminal or run `source .bashrc` to have changes applied.

 ### Windows